awsdocs/amazon-redshift-management-guide/doc_source/serverless-console.md

 # Amazon Redshift Serverless console<a name="serverless-console"></a>

-The Amazon Redshift Serverless console navigation menu contains the following pages and links:
-+ **Query editor** link to open the Amazon Redshift query editor v2 to manage and query the data in your Amazon Redshift Serverless instance\.
-The query editor v2 is an SQL client where you can run queries and interact with the database\.
-+ **Workgroup configuration** to view, create, and update workgroups\.
-For more information about workgroups, see [Overview of Amazon Redshift Serverless workgroups and namespaces](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-workgroup-namespace.html)\.
-+ **Namespace configuration** to view and delete namespaces\.
-For more information about namespaces, see [Overview of Amazon Redshift Serverless workgroups and namespaces](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-workgroup-namespace.html)\.
-+ **Data backup** to view, create, and manage snapshots and recovery points\.
-+ **Query and database monitoring** to review and analyze your query activity\.
-+ **Resource monitoring** to review your capacity and compute usage\.
-+ **Datashares** to manage account level data sharing\.
-This page is where you can manage the datashares available in Amazon Redshift Serverless\.
-For more information, see [Data sharing in Amazon Redshift Serverless](serverless-datasharing.md)\.
-+ **Alarms** to let you track metrics listed in [ Audit logging for Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-audit-logging.html)\.
-+ **Provisioned clusters dashboard** to see a summary of your provisioned clusters and open the Amazon Redshift console\.
-+ **Documentation** link to open the documentation landing page\.

 On the **Serverless dashboard** page, you can view a summary of your resources and graphs of your usage\.
 + **Namespace overview** – This section shows the amount of snapshots and datashares within your namespace\.
 + **Workgroups** – This section shows all of the workgroups within Amazon Redshift Serverless\.